Air Conditioner Repair Checklist

 We propose installing new flat filters every four weeks, and pleated filters every three months.

-If you can’t recall when you last installed a new one, shut off your unit totally and pull out the filter.
+If you can’t recall when you last replaced your filter, shut off your unit totally and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in a connected filter case or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you see a lot of dust, you need to buy a new filter.